abenevaut/docker-kata/009-create-node-app-security/README.md

       - "1000"
 ```

-By inheritance, the user `node` is already created in the `node` image, so you can use it directly.
+The `node` image already includes a `node` user by default, so you can use it directly without creating a new user.

 ```Dockerfile
 RUN chown -R node:node /home/node/app